 With this series, we want to give you insights into how the consulting roles differ across firms and geographies.
-We reach into our network to talk to people from the McKinseys, BCGs, and Bains of this world and get their perspective on their jobs and the industry.
+We reach into our network to talk to people from McKinsey, BCG, and Bain and get their perspectives on their jobs and the industry.

 If you have any requests for particular firms or geographies and particular questions, let us know and we will reach out to our network to conduct an interview for StrategyCase.com.

 Today we have interviewed one of our peers who works as an experienced hire for BCG in Germany to answer the questions on What does a BCG consultant do and How does the day of a BCG consultant look like.
-See the interview below.
+If you are interested in BCG careers, see the interview below.

 The experience of a BCG consultant